opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 ### Updaters

-- The GbfsBikeRentalDataSource has been changed disable floating bikes unless explicitly turned on via OTPFeature.
+- Floating bikes have been disabled by default in the GbfsBikeRentalDataSource unless explicitly turned on via OTPFeature.